Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 the positive direction.
 The pellets at the origin are irradiated by these waves and are ejected to an open space.
-The final energies are around 30-40 MeV in 20-40 fs, which is shown by animation movies.
+The final energies are around 30-40 MeV in 20-40 fs, which is shown by animation movies at my homepage.
 It is discussed in the latter half of CPC paper (2019).

 References: